airbr/golang-hugo-blog/content/web-performance/index.md

 Ideally you should be using several tools to gain a bigger picture.
 Local "lab" tests have limitations.

-I reccomend entering a website URL into a more advanced test that includes some real user data, but also good summaries of information:
+I reccomend entering a website URL into a more advanced test that includes some field data if available, but also good summaries of information of lab tests:

 * [WebPageTest - https://www.webpagetest.org/](https://www.webpagetest.org/)
     * Go with the default options offered for either desktop or mobile, or customize with many options!